apple/swift-distributed-actors/Docs/clustering.md

 #TODO: also document if one wanted to disable failure detectors, how would one do that#

-==== Marking Members `.down` upon `.unreachable`
+#### Marking Members `.down` upon `.unreachable`

-The `.timeout` / api:TimeoutBasedDowningStrategy[class] strategy is a good default for simple systems, which are run in a managed environment, e.g. Kubernetes, where nodes may get killed and replaced by a cluster orchestrator.
+The `.timeout` / <!-- api -->` TimeoutBasedDowningStrategy` strategy is a good default for simple systems, which are run in a managed environment, e.g. Kubernetes, where nodes may get killed and replaced by a cluster orchestrator.

 The timeout strategy serves only as an additional timeout between a node being seen as `.unreachable` as detected by a <<swim, Failure Detector>>.
 In simple deployments or "playing around" scenarios, this is the recommended strategy, as it works well enough for simple systems, especially since it _only_ acts on reachability events, which are generated by the fairly confident <<swim>> failure detector.